 African crocodiles are among the most vocal of reptiles and communicate in various ways.
 They have a good vocal range and great hearing.

-According to a 2007 Harvard study, Young crocodiles start producing sound while they are still in the egg, and it is likely that their vocalisations gradually change over time as a way of letting the mother know what care is needed.
+According to a 2007 Harvard study, Young crocodiles start producing sounds while they are still in the egg, and it is likely that their vocalizations gradually change over time as a way of letting the mother know what care is needed.

-The mating system of Nile crocodiles is where one male mates with several females.
-Females crocs lay up to 80 eggs in a hole by the river bank, which acts as the nest.
+The mating system of Nile crocodiles is such that one male mates with several females.
+Female crocodiles lay up to 80 eggs in a hole by the river bank, which acts as the nest.

 The eggs are incubated for up to 3 months (90 days) after which they hatch into crocodile hatchlings.
 Sexual maturity in crocodiles happens between the age of 12 and 16 years of age.